 ratios are Connecticut, New York, New Jersey and Maryland.
-Those with the highest were Montana, Utah, New Mexico, Nevada and Wombies.
+Those with the highest were Montana, Utah, New Mexico, Nevada and

-Wyoming.
-Nationwide, the highest risk in the three-year period from 2014 to 2016 was found in the Wade Hampton (now Kusilvak) Ceusus area in Alaska.
-It had a 4.2 ratio.
-The lowest ratio, was in Kings County, social workers at VA Boston Healthcare work with veter-ans who are flagged as having a high risk for suicide.
-They reachout, provide sup-port, and develop a treatment plan, said Leslle Wright, who leads the suicide prevention team. team.
+wyoming.

+Nationwide, the highest risk

+in the three-year period from

+2014 to 2016 was found in the

+Wade Hampton (now Kusilwak)

+Ceusus area in Alaska.
+It had

+4.2 ratio.
+The lowest ratio,

+6.6 week by Kinge County.
+0.56, was in Kings County, New York